regen-network/regen-ledger/docs/ledger/get-started/README.md

 ## Building From Source

-The following installation instructions includes one option for installing the `regen` binary with the "stable app configuration".
+The following installation instructions are for installing the `regen` binary.

 ### Prerequisites